Fantastic artwork surrounds us.

 The painting depicts a young girl wearing an orange-tinted dress and blue turban, with the namesake pearl earring dangling from an ear.
 The dress is not typical of the period and location, which gives the girl a sense of exotic intrigue.

 Often referred to as the Dutch Mona Lisa, Girl with a Pearl Earring is often referred to and parodied in pop culture.
-Famous stand-ins include Marge Simpson, Squidward, and Kermit the Frog, in addition to a variety of people and animals.
-Even the famed street artist Banksy parodied this painting in spray paint, replacing the earing with an alarm box.
+Famous stand-ins include Marge Simpson, Squidward, and Kermit the Frog, in addition to various people and animals.
+Even the famed street artist Banksy parodied this painting in spray paint, replacing the earring with an alarm box.

 Girl with a Pearl Earring is on display at Mauritshuis, The Hague, Netherlands.